 2026 Lake Sammamish Camp Schedule

-June 29 – July 3, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Skills Sampler Day Camp for ages 7-14 with no prerequisite, runs simultaneously with the Advanced FLOW Day Camp for ages 8-15 with prerequisite of any camp with us in a prior year.
-(Bite of the Wilderness Overnight Camp for ages 9-16 with no prerequisite, and the Adv GO with the FLOW Overnight Camp for ages 10-17 with prerequisite of any prior camp with us, also run simultaneously on site following itineraries similar to the day camps.)
+June 29 – July 3, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Skills Sampler Day Camp for ages 7-14 with no prerequisite has 4 spaces available as of April 25th, but we may add another group of 12 campers.
+Runs simultaneously with the Advanced FLOW Day Camp for ages 8-15 with prerequisite of any camp with us in a prior year, with 2 spaces available as of April 25th.
+(Overnight Sampler for ages 9-16 with no prerequisite is WAITLISTED but please email us to see if space has opened up, and Overnight FLOW with prerequisite running simultaneously has one space still available as of April 25th.)

-July 6-10, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Survival Craft day camp with priority registration for ages 9-14 through March 1st for campers returning from the prior week or camps in prior years.
-If space remains available after March 1st we will open spaces for ages 8 and up without prerequisite.
-In the meantime, ages 7-8 can register for all other weeks.
-Runs simultaneously with the Advanced Skills of the Artisan day camp for ages 10-15 who have attended at least two camps and/or family workshops with us and whose parents attest that a camper can succeed in our method of knife safety and tool training.
-(Advanced Artisans overnight camp for ages 11-17 also runs simultaneously, with prerequisite of at least one of our overnight camps, or three of our day camps or family workshops before this week.)
+July 6-10, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Survival Craft day camp for ages 8-14 with no prerequisite has 2 spots available as of April 25th, but we may add another group of 12 campers.
+Runs simultaneously with the Advanced Skills of the Artisan day camp for ages 10-15 who have attended at least three prior camps and/or family workshops with us and whose parents attest that a camper can succeed in our method of knife safety and tool training.
+Advanced Skills of the Artisan Day Camp and the (Advanced Artisans overnight camp for ages 11-17 running simultaneously, with prerequisite of at least one of our overnight camps, or three of our day camps or family workshops before this week, are both WAITLISTED as of April 25th, but please email us to see if space has opened up)

 July 20-24, 2026 Out-of-this-World Wilderness Camp near Mt.
-Rainier runs from Sunday 4pm – Friday 4pm for ages 11-16 who have attended at least one of our overnight camps in the past, or two of our day camps or family workshops prior to this week; runs simultaneously with the Advanced Wilderness Education & Survival Training for ages 12-17 who have attended the Out-of-this-World Wilderness camp before, or two other overnight camps with us in the past.
+Rainier runs from Sunday 4pm – Friday 4pm for ages 11-16 who have attended at least one of our overnight camps in the past, and runs simultaneously with the Advanced Wilderness Education & Survival Training for ages 12-17 who have attended the Out-of-this-World Wilderness camp in the past.
+This camp week has 3 total spaces remaining as of April 25th.

-July 27-31, 2026 Lake Sammamish State Park – Sunset Beach: Wildlife Search & Rescue day camp for ages 7-14 with no prerequisite, and this theme is best for flexible learners, as lessons often follow where the birds and animals lead; runs simultaneously with the Advanced Conservation & Field Science day camp for ages 9-16 who have attended a combination of two other Wolf Camp weeks and/or family workshops with us.
+July 27-31, 2026 Lake Sammamish State Park – Sunset Beach: Wildlife Search & Rescue day camp for ages 7-14 with no prerequisite: this theme is best for flexible learners, as lessons often follow where the birds and animals lead; runs simultaneously with the Advanced Conservation & Field Science day camp for ages 9-16 who have attended a combination of two other Wolf Camp weeks and/or family workshops.
+Wildlife Search & Rescue has 4 spaces remaining as of April 25th, but we may add another group of 12 campers.
+Advanced Conservation has 2 spaces available.

-August 3-7, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wild Cooking & Herbology day camp for ages 7-14 with no prerequisite, runs simultaneously with the Advanced Animal Tracking day camp for ages 9-15 with prerequisite of Wildlife Search & Rescue day camp or the family wildlife tracking workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
-(Advanced Animal Tracking overnight camp for ages 10-16 also runs simultaneously, with same prerequisite as advanced day camp.)
+August 3-7, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wild Cooking & Herbology day camp for ages 6-14 with no prerequisite still has space available, and runs simultaneously with the Advanced Animal Tracking day camp with space availalbe for ages 9-15 with prerequisite of Wildlife Search & Rescue day camp or the family wildlife tracking workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
+(Tracking Bugs, Birds, Bobcats, Bears & Beyond overnight camp for ages 9-16 also runs simultaneously, with prerequisite of any program with us prior to this week, and space is still available!)

-August 10-14, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Survival Craft day camp for ages 7-14 with no prerequisite, runs simultaneously with the Advanced Herbal Medicine, Cooking & Craft day camp for ages 9-15 with prerequisite of Wild Cooking & Herbology day camp or the family ethnobotany workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
-(Advanced Herbal Medics & Wild Chefs overnight camp for ages 10-16 also simultaneously, with same prerequisite as advanced herbal day camp.)
+August 10-14, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wilderness Survival Craft day camp for ages 6-14 with no prerequisite has space available, and runs simultaneously with the Advanced Herbal Medicine, Cooking & Craft day camp with space available for ages 9-15 with prerequisite of Wild Cooking & Herbology day camp or the family ethnobotany workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
+(Wild Chefs & Herbal Medics overnight camp for ages 9-16 also runs simultaneously including an advanced group with prerequisite, and an intro group with no prerequisite, both with space still available!)

-August 17-21, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wildlife Search & Rescue day camp for ages 7-14 with no prerequisite, runs simultaneously with the Advanced Wilderness Survival day camp for ages 9-15 who have attended Wilderness Survival Craft or the family survival workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
+August 17-21, 2026 Lake Sammamish State Park – Hans Jensen Group Camp: Wildlife Search & Rescue day camp for ages 7-14 with no prerequisite has 8 spaces available as of April 25th, and runs simultaneously with the Advanced Wilderness Survival day camp has 3 spaces still available for ages 9-15 who have attended Wilderness Survival Craft or the family survival workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
 (Advanced Ancient Scout overnight camp for ages 11-16 runs simultaneously, with prerequisite of at least one prior overnight camp with us and no exceptions.
-Advanced Zombie Apocalypse Survival Test overnight camp for ages 12-17 runs simultaneously, with prerequisite of Secrets of the Ancient Scout in prior years, and the Out-of-this-World Wilderness Camp this year or in prior years.)
+Advanced Zombie Apocalypse Survival Test overnight camp for ages 12-17 runs simultaneously, with prerequisite of Secrets of the Ancient Scout in prior years, and the Out-of-this-World Wilderness Camp this year or in prior years.
+Zombie has 1 space still available, while Ancient Scout is WAITLISTED as of April 25th, but email us to see if space has opened up.)

 Voted Best Wild Nature Day Camp in the last Golden Teddy Awards run by parentmap.com surveying the Puget Sound Region.